yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli/managed-cli-reference/managed-cli-db-audit-logs-exporter.md

 type: docs
 ---

-Use the `db-audit-logs-exporter` resource to create database audit log export configurations for third-party tools, and assign them to clusters.
+Use the `db-audit-logs-exporter` resource to configure [database audit logs](../../../../cloud-monitor/logging-export/) for export to third-party tools.

 ## Syntax